JustinLamMSFT/microsoft/security/business/compliance/e5-compliance.md

 - Investigate and respond to legal requirements with relevant data.
 - Assess compliance and respond to regulatory requirements.

-\* Customers currently licensed with Enterprise Mobility Security + Office E3 or Microsoft 365 E3 are eligible to purchase or try E5 Compliance.
+\* Customers currently licensed with Enterprise Mobility Security + Office E3, Microsoft 365 E3, or a version of these suites that does not include Microsoft Teams, are eligible to purchase or try E5 Compliance.
 You must be a global, compliance, or billing admin to initiate this trial.
 If you don’t have the prerequisite product or role, contact Sales.

 **Talk with a sales expert
-**To speak with a sales expert, call 1 855-270-0615.
-Monday-Friday 6:00AM to 6:00PM Pacific Time.
+**To speak with a sales expert, call (800) 642 7676.
+Available M-F 6 AM to 6 PM PT.

+This product is not available in your market.

 Originally starting from $12.00 now starting from $12.00